Tropical Storm Arthur Crawls Closer to North Carolina Coast

-Tropical Storm Arthur crawled closer to the North Carolina coast on Sunday night, amid threats of some minor flooding and rough seas as the system moves off the Southeast seaboard.
+Tropical Storm Arthur crawled closer to the North Carolina coast early Monday, amid threats of some minor flooding and rough seas as the system moves off the Southeast seaboard.

 Arthur formed Saturday in waters off Florida, marking the sixth straight year that a named storm has developed before the official June 1 start of the Atlantic hurricane season.

-Forecasts projected Arthur would stay well offshore of Georgia and South Carolina overnight before approaching the North Carolina coast, where 1 to 3 inches of rain is expected through Monday.

-The hurricane center said Arthur is expected to move near or just east of the coast of North Carolina on Monday and they turn away from the East Coast on Monday night and Tuesday.
+The hurricane center said Arthur is expected to move near or just east of the coast of North Carolina, where 1-3 inches of rain is expected, on Monday and they turn away from the East Coast on Monday night and Tuesday.
 By Sunday night, the storm's swirling outer rain bands were skirting closer to the coast.

 A tropical storm warning was issued for parts of North Carolina’s coast, from Surf City to Duck, including Pamlico and Albemarle Sounds.